Blog Post

 $10.25

-The results of this scenario indicate that more advanced, multi-modal models excel in accuracy and cost efficiency for extract data from unstructured documents.
-It can be assumed that the advanced nature of the language model allows it to better interpret contextual clues in the natural language of the document to infer the expected output.
+The results of this scenario indicate that advanced, multi-modal models like GPT-4o excel in accuracy and cost efficiency for extracting data from unstructured documents.
+The advanced nature of these language models allow them to better interpret contextual clues in the natural language of the document to infer the expected output.

-• Accuracy is spread across models for unstructured data, with GPT-4 Omni (Vision) providing the most accurate with minimal error.
-The complexity in domain language and natural language processing for extracting values results in poor accuracy for small language models, such as Phi-3 Mini.
+• Accuracy is spread across models for unstructured data, with GPT-4o (Vision) providing the most accurate with minimal error.
+The complexity in domain language and natural language processing for extracting values results in poor accuracy for small language models, such as Phi-3 Mini and Phi-3.5 Mini.

-• Speed is also varied across models, possibly due to the increase in the number of pages, as well as the complexity of the language understanding required to extract specific values from text-based rules in the contract.
-GPT-4 Turbo (Markdown) continues to provide the worst speed, a trend recognized across all scenarios.
+• Compared to the Invoice scenario, speed of processing large unstructured documents is higher.
+This is potentially due to the increase in the number of pages, as well as the complexity of the language understanding required to extract specific values from text-based rules in the document.

-• In this specific scenario, GPT-4 Omni (Vision) is significantly cheaper than other model scenarios while achieving the highest accuracy.
-To the next cheapest, the factor is over 2x, and over 4x to the most expensive, GPT-4 Turbo (Markdown).
-This factor could drastically reduce the overall cost for large-scale document processing solutions.
+• In this specific scenario, GPT-4o (Vision) is significantly cheaper than other models while achieving the highest accuracy.
+In comparison, GPT-4o (Markdown) is 3.5x more expensive.
+Using GPT-4o (Vision) could drastically reduce the overall cost for large-scale unstructured document processing solutions.

-In analyzing the extraction of data from complex unstructured documents, GPT-4 Omni (Vision) outperforms all other models and techniques.
-This superiority is seen across accuracy, speed, and cost.
+Analyzing the extraction of data from complex unstructured documents, GPT-4o (Vision) outperforms all other models and techniques.
+This is seen across both accuracy and cost.

 Conclusion